Syngman Rhee Line: Peace Line

 The Proclamation asserted that the "Government of the Republic of Korea holds and exercises the national sovereignty" over the maritime area, suggesting the claim was for a wide extension of territorial waters.
 Representations over this issue were received from many other governments, and clarifications were made noting that the Proclamation stated it "does not interfere with the rights of free navigation on the high seas" so the Proclamation did not "mean extension of territorial waters into the high seas".
-The "peace line", however covered even more of the high seas than the area delineated by General MacArthur.
+The "peace line", however, covered even more of the high seas than the area delineated by General MacArthur.
 It claimed an area averaging 60 nautical miles from the Korean coast.

 It also became apparent that Rhee was no longer addressing the Korean security or the threat of communism because the declaration's main target was Japan.
-In initial statements, Rhee maintained that the purpose of the line was to protect Korea's marine resources around the Sea of Japan; therefore it banned non-Korean fishing boats from inside the territory, and Liancourt Rocks in particular.
+In initial statements, Rhee maintained that the purpose of the line was to protect Korea's marine resources around the Sea of Japan; therefore it banned non-Korean fishing boats from operating within the waters covered by the "peace line" and Liancourt Rocks in particular.